PSF Frequently Asked Questions

 No. There are no limits regarding the number of proposals that can be submitted per institution or department within an institution.
 However, applicants must meet all eligibility criteria and submit a complete application to be considered for the competition.
 Only one proposal may be submitted per person.

 Why are there restrictions on the tax status of the institution accepting the award?

-The Doris Duke Charitable Foundation (DDCF) can award grants only to institutions that have letters from the U.S. Internal Revenue Service documenting that they are exempt from federal income taxation as an organization described in section 501(c)(3) of the Internal Revenue Code of 1986, and that they are not a private foundation or a Type III supporting organization as defined in Section 509(a).
-Please contact firstname.lastname@example.org if you have any questions.
+The Doris Duke Charitable Foundation (DDCF) can award grants only to institutions that have letters from the U.S. Internal Revenue Service documenting that they have been determined to be exempt from federal income taxation as an organization described in section 501(c)(3) of the Internal Revenue Code of 1986 as amended, and that they are not a private foundation or a Type III supporting organization as defined in Section 509(a).
+Please contact email@example.com if you have any questions.

 Why is the tax ID for my institution not being accepted when I try to access the form?